layer-3/ethtaipei/clearnet/docs/Broker.spec.md

 1. **Challenge Expiration**: Authentication challenges expire after 5 minutes
 2. **One-time Use**: Each challenge can only be used once
-3. **Rate Limiting**: The server limits the number of active challenges (max 1000)
+3. **Rate Limiting**: The server limits the number of active challenges
 4. **Signature Verification**: All RPC messages must be properly signed by the sender
 5. **Session Management**: Sessions expire after a configurable period (default 24 hours)
-6. **Address Binding**: Each challenge is stored with the address that requested it, creating a cryptographic binding between the address and the challenge
+6. **Address Binding**: Each challenge is stored with the address that requested it
-7. **Random Challenge Strings**: Secure, random strings are used as challenge tokens to prevent guessing
+7. **Random Challenge Strings**: Secure, random strings are used as challenge tokens
-8. **Protocol Design**: The authentication flow requires proving knowledge of the private key through message signing
+8. **Quorum Signatures**: Application closure requires signatures meeting or exceeding the quorum threshold

 ## Client Implementation Guidelines